kalepratik/quiz/data/questions.md

 **Difficulty:** 4 (Critical)

 **Scenario:**
 You have incremental models with complex business logic that process millions of records daily.
 During a routine deployment you discover that the incremental logic has a bug causing data duplication.
-What is the MOST critical action?

 **Question:**
-What will happen?
+What is the MOST critical action?

 **Options:**
 A. Continue with the deployment